Robinson R44 vs Bell 206 JetRanger — Piston vs Turbine Showdown

 The Honest Summary

+That’s what makes this comparison endearing to us — there’s no objectively wrong answer, just wrong answers for specific missions.
 The Bell 206 JetRanger belongs in commercial operations where the fifth seat, the turbine performance, and the ride quality translate directly into capability and revenue.
-For a private owner doing 100 hours a year of recreational flying at a coastal airport, the R44 is the better helicopter — not because it outperforms the 206, but because it fits the mission and the budget without apology.
+For a private owner flying 100 hours a year recreationally out of a coastal airport, the R44 is the better helicopter.
+Not because it outperforms the 206 — it doesn’t, not across the board — but because it fits the mission and the budget without apology.

 Decide first whether you need turbine.
 Then let everything else follow from that answer.